pooranikarunanithi/exercise-markdown/BECODE_TRAINING-PooraniKarunanithi/Theory/how-does-the-internet-works.md

 # Poorani Karunanithi
-i am poorani from india i did my masters in computer science and i did my philosophy in computer science.i am married i have one kid he is 3 years old.
+I am poorani from India.i did my masters in computer science and i did my philosophy in computer science.i am married i have one kid he is 3 years old.

 ## *Skills*
 Working well in a team